 If your worst practices outweigh your best practices, then it might be time to review all of them and start a proposal development approach that increases the overall outcome –winning.

-- Your company has to readjust its previous and strategies.
+- Your company has to readjust its previous and strategies to stand a chance of winning.

-- You simply have to align them with recent evaluation changes.
+- You simply have to align them with the most recent government technical evaluation changes.

 Developing a compliance matrix: this is a good place to start developing additional bid proposal writing best practices.
 You should read the proposal in its entirety and avoid temptations to simply skip to sections L and M. You want to capture all the important things that you are supposed to do during the proposal bidding stage.